bstewart/princeton_methods_camp/pre-arrival.md

 ## Pre-arrival

-Pre-arrival materials go here.
-We should include links to RStudio Primers and Khan Academy videos.
-We also need to send out assignments.

 #### Reading Assignment

 The textbook we will use for Methods Camp is *Essential Mathematics for Political and Social Research* by Jeff Gill.
 You are not expected to master the topics covered in the readings by the time you arrive at camp!
 These readings and the summer assignments are meant as a first introduction to what we'll be covering during the camp itself.
 If you find yourself struggling with a topic, reach out to us!